MicrosoftDocs/memdocs/memdocs/intune/protect/actions-for-noncompliance.md

 - Select **Edit** for *Basics* or *Scope tags* to make a change.

 > [!NOTE]
-> The preview email will not contain any device variables that are specified in the notification message template.
+> The preview email doesn't contain the device variables that are specified in the notification message template.

 ## Add actions for noncompliance